reinbugnot/keypoint-detection-sift/README.md

 This repository contains the **MANUAL** pythonic implementation of the Scale-Invariant Feature Transform (SIFT) algorithm using basic Python packages for computer vision applications.
 SIFT is a powerful algorithm for detecting and describing local features in images, known for its robustness to various transformations.

 The purpose of this project is to understand the logic that enables the SIFT algorithm to produce highly reliable keypoints for image processing applications.
-This project is a step-by-step implementation of the work of [Lowe, 2004](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf), covering the topic of keypoint localization.
+This project is a step-by-step implementation of the work of [Lowe, 2004](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf), covering the topic of keypoint detection.

 ## Prerequisites